-Yet regardless of chart performance, “Women” — and its fist-pumping chant of “Women!
-Women!” — remains a crowd favorite whenever it’s performed on tour.
+And yet, regardless of chart performance, “Women” — and its fist-pumping chorus chant of “Women!
+Women!” — remains a concert favorite whenever it’s performed on tour.

-It wasn’t until “Animal” was released as the second single that some album sales momentum returned.
-(Even though “Animal” wasn’t a bonafide chart-topper — it narrowly cracked the Top 20 — it remains one of the best songs Def Leppard has ever recorded.)
+It wasn’t until “Animal” was released as Hysteria‘s second single that some album sales momentum returned.
+And even though “Animal” wasn’t a bonafide chart-topping hit single — it narrowly cracked Billboard‘s Top 20 — it remains one of the best songs Def Leppard has ever recorded.

-It’s been repeatedly said that Hysteria had “7 hit singles,” which isn’t quite true.
-While “hit” is a subjective term, the album did have seven singles released — actually, almost eight with “Excitable” — but, ultimately, it had 5 “hit” singles, including three Top 3 singles.
-Still quite a feat!
+It’s repeatedly been said that Def Leppard’s Hysteria had “7 hit singles,” which isn’t technically true.
+While “hit” is a subjective term, the album did have seven singles released — actually, almost eight with “Excitable” having a stint on select radio stations for a short time — but, ultimately, Hysteria had 5 “hit” singles, three of which made it into the Top 3.
+Still an amazing feat!

-(By the way, if you would like to read a more in-depth look at Hysteria’s individual tracks, check out the Def Leppard Report Song Ranking section.)
+(If you would like to read a more in-depth rank and review of all of Hysteria’s individual tracks, check out the Def Leppard Report Song Ranking section.)

-The song “Hysteria” was the album’s first single to reach the Top 10 on Billboard’s Hot 100 Singles chart.
-And to this day it remains one of, if not, THE standout track in Hysteria‘s crowded field of classic songs — “Hysteria” remains mesmerizing, living up to its “magical mysteria” lyrics.
+The song “Hysteria” was the album’s first single to reach the Top 10 on Billboard‘s Hot 100 Singles chart.
+And to this day it remains one of, if not, the standout track in Hysteria‘s crowded field of classic songs.
+It continues to effortlessly mesmerize, living up to its “magical mysteria” lyrics.

 Def Leppard’s Hysteria Alternative

-As difficult as it is to envision, the album we could have been celebrating today might not have been anything like Hysteria.
+As difficult as it is to envision, Def Leppard’s fourth album being looked back on might not have sounded anything like Hysteria.

 These were the songs that were going to be the foundation of Pyromania‘s follow-up.

-Since Mutt Lange wasn’t returning to produce the fourth album, the band attempted to work with Jim Steinman (of Meat Loaf and Bonnie Tyler fame) as producer…and things quickly went downhill.
+Since Mutt Lange wasn’t going to return to produce Def Leppard’s fourth album, the band attempted to work with Jim Steinman (of Meat Loaf and Bonnie Tyler fame) as producer, and things quickly went downhill.